West Virginia Land and Home Realty

 Very nicely maintained house & grounds.
-All electric house w/additional wood stove in family room.
-4 Outbuildings & large, level pasture like back yard.
-Ideal for horses or cattle.
+All electric w/additional wood stove in family room.
+4 Outbuildings & large, level pasture-like back yard.
+Ideal for a few horses or cattle.
 6 AC. $225,000.
 WVHS113214

 Keenan Shanholtz, Broker